Pneumonia is inflamed or swollen lung tissue due to infection with a germ.

 When to Contact a Medical Professional

-Contact your health care provider if you develop fever, cough, or shortness of breath.
-There are numerous causes for these symptoms.
-The doctor will need to rule out pneumonia.
+Contact your provider if you develop fever, cough, or shortness of breath.
+There are many causes for these symptoms.
+The provider will need to rule out pneumonia.

 Wash your hands often and have other people around you do the same.